emee-dev/test_sdk/README.md

 cd test_sdk

-## Install the sdk into this project
+## Install the sdk into this project using yalc
 yalc add treblle-express

 ## Install project dependencies